slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 new artifacts to old releases when adding support for new platforms or architectures.

-Thus, package ecosystems SHOULD support multiple individual attestations or attestation bundles per release.
+Thus, package ecosystems SHOULD support multiple individual attestations per release.
 At the time of a given build, the relevant build attestations for that build can be added to the release, depending on the relationship to the given artifacts.

 ## Relationship between artifacts and attestations